numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

   - while the villagers were throwing stones at the watermelon patch, the fakir approched them and stopped them

 - he advised the villagers to stop throwing stones and observe the patch for a week instead
-  - the villagers noticed that watermelons had done nothing in the week
+  - the villagers noticed that the watermelons had done nothing in the week

 - the fakir then told them to observe the watermelons from a closer distance for the next week
   - the villagers again saw that the watermelons did nothing

 - this continued untill the villagers were right next to the watermelons in the patch
   - that day, the fakir brought a pocket knife along with him
   - he touched the watermelon and demonstrated to the villagers that the watermelon was harmless

 - he pulled a watermelon out from the patch
-  - gave it the ripeness test with his fingers
+  - gave it the [ripeness test](https://www.thespruceeats.com/picking-ripe-watermelon-2356044){: target="_blank"} with his fingers
   - and cut open the watermelon with his pocket knife

 - he then ate a piece of watermelon, this horrified the villagers